cloudmc-inc/rules/README.md

 ## Section C - Chat Rules

 **C1.
 Spam.**
-- **I.)** Do not spam in the server chat or Discord channels.
+- **I.)** Do not spam in the server chat or Discord channels. [mute-24h]
-- **II.)** Do not excessively post messages that are unrelated to the topic of a Discord channel, especially in #irl-politics.
+- **II.)** Do not excessively post messages that are unrelated to the topic of a Discord channel, especially in #irl-politics. [mute-24h]

 **C2.
 Pinging.** Use pings moderately.
-Do not use the DiscordSRV bot to ping everyone or a certain role.
+Do not attempt the DiscordSRV bot to ping everyone or a certain role. (this was fixed) [mute-24h]

 **C3.
-Doxxing.** Sharing personal information of others, so called doxxing, such as their name, home address, geographical location without explicit permission is not allowed.
+Doxxing.** Sharing personal information of others, so called doxxing, such as their name, home address, geographical location without explicit permission is not allowed. [ban-perm]

 ****C4.
-Harassment.** Harassment is not allowed. (i.e. continuous targeting of a - specific player/group of players)** This includes verbal and non-verbal harassment such as repeated killing of players, intended to make their playing experience worse.
+Harassment.** Harassment is not allowed. (i.e. continuous targeting of a - specific player/group of players) This includes verbal and non-verbal harassment such as repeated killing of players, intended to make their playing experience worse.
+This rule does not apply during wars. [ban-1d] [ban-1w]

 **C5.
 Threats.** Threats outside roleplay are not allowed.

 **C6.
 Advertising.** Advertising for other servers is not allowed.
-This includes advertising via DMs.
+This includes advertising via DMs. [ban-perm]

 **C7.
 Following behavior is not allowed:**
 - Bullying.
-Constantly mentioning a sensitive topic or similar to someone with the intent to make the target feel bad or any other strong negative emotion is not allowed.
+Constantly mentioning a sensitive topic or similar to someone with the intent to make the target feel bad or any other strong negative emotion is not allowed. [mute-1d] [mute-1w]
 - Encouraging self-harm, suicide or violence.
-This includes comments like “kys” or sending images that contain that phrase or a word that refers to the phrase.
+This includes comments like “kys” or sending images that contain that phrase or a word that refers to the phrase. [mute-1d] [ban-1d]
 - Use of racist, homophobic, transphobic, and similar hate terms/slurs.
-This includes in images/videos/gifs sent, even if it was meant as a joke or satire.
+This includes in images/videos/gifs sent, even if it was meant as a joke or satire. [mute-24h] [ban-perm]
-Offensive symbolism or symbolism of oppressive groups or regimes.
+- Offensive symbolism or symbolism of oppressive groups or regimes.
+[24h timeout - perm]
-- Inappropriate dialogue or actions towards minors.
-This disallows any inappropriate dialogue in public channels.
+- Inappropriate dialogue or actions towards anyone.
+This disallows any inappropriate dialogue in public channels. [ban-perm]
-- Explicit talk about sex, irl drugs, irl alcohol and other NSFW topics Supporting groups that promote- or promote/deny genocide, harrassment and/or discrimination.
+- Explicit talk about sex, irl drugs, irl alcohol and other NSFW topics [ban-1d] [ban-perm]
+- Supporting groups that promote- or promote/deny genocide, harrassment and/or discrimination.

 ## Section D - Nation Rules